JTan2231/castra/castra-core/docs/BOOTSTRAP.md

 # Bootstrap Pipeline Reference

-Castra's post-boot bootstrap pipeline applies host-provided configuration (for example Nix flakes or shell scripts) once a VM becomes reachable via the broker.
+Castra's post-boot bootstrap pipeline applies host-provided configuration (for example Nix flakes or shell scripts) once a VM becomes reachable via the in-guest Vizier service.
+The harness establishes SSH, verifies the Vizier handshake, and then drives host-provided scripts.
 This document describes how to steer the pipeline at invocation time and how to consume the structured events and logs it emits.

 ## Invocation Modes and Overrides